Does homeowners insurance go up after a claim?

 - Water damage

-According to the Insurance Information Institute (III), fire claims are the most severe in terms of loss amount, which is reflected in the highest premium increases.
-Fire and lightning claims accounted for an average of nearly $80,000 in losses between 2014 – 2018.
+All claims can result in a premium increase, but the amount of the increase depends on the situation.
+According to Triple-I, fire claims are the most severe in terms of loss amount.
+Fire and lightning claims accounted for an average of nearly $80,000 in losses per individual claim between 2015 – 2019.

 How long does a claim affect your homeowners insurance?

-Typically, claims filed in the last three years have the most impact on your home insurance rate.
-Catastrophic losses such as a complete rebuild following a fire, as well as liability losses, can have a greater impact on your rate.
-Filing two claims in a five-year period will likely lead to a rate increase and filing a third claim could prompt the insurer to terminate your policy, making it difficult for you to find another provider.
+Typically, claims filed in the last three to seven years have the most impact on your home insurance rate.
+Catastrophic losses such as a complete rebuild following a fire, as well as liability losses, may have a greater impact on your rate.
+Filing multiple claims within a short period will likely lead to a rate increase and potentially cause your insurer to nonrenew your coverage.

 How to keep your homeowners insurance rates low